 - Cross-examination: We will question the state’s witnesses to disprove their statements and show why the jury shouldn’t convict you of the DUI charge.

 - Defense’s case: We’ll present our case to the jury by submitting evidence and calling our witnesses to testify.
 The state will cross-examine each witness we call to argue why they don’t prove your innocence.

 - Closing arguments: Both sides will summarize their entire cases to the jurors and explain why they should find you guilty or not guilty.

 If the jury finds you guilty of DUI, the judge will decide the penalty you deserve.
 Florida structures punishments based on various factors, including prior convictions.
-If convicted, you could face a fine, jail time, driver’s license suspension, and court fees.
+You could face a fine, jail time, driver’s license suspension, and court fees if convicted.
 If this is your first DUI conviction, the minimum penalty is probation.
-For second and third time offenders, you’ll likely get sentenced to time behind bars.
+For second and third-time offenders, you’ll likely get sentenced to time behind bars.